 GCSE PE is a practical subject aimed to improve your knowledge, skills and understanding of a range of physical activities.
 You should have an interest in PE and sport and enjoy being active.
-You will have the opportunity to become effective increasingly in your performance in different types of physical activities and roles. such player/participant, leader and official.
+You will have the opportunity to become increasingly effective in your performance in different types of physical activities and roles, such as player/participant, leader and official.